maxmind/GeoIP2-java/README.md

 ## Requirements  ##

-This code requires Java 6 or greater.
-Older versions of Java are not supported.
+Maxmind has tested this API with Java 6 and above.
+Reasonable patches for Java 5 will be accepted.
+Patches for 1.4 or earlier will not be accepted.

 ## Contributing ##